top of page

 IMG_0101.jpg

-The wood was storing energy by a process called “thermal inertia”.
+The wood was storing energy by a process called “thermal inertia.”
 Contrary to conventional thinking, this thermal inertia was more important than the “R” value in the performance of these massive homes.
-Mike knew that the solar storing properties of these logs was a breakthrough, and it was time to use this information in a back-to-the-drawing-board, total upset of the conventional way of building.
+Mike knew that the solar-storing properties of these logs were a breakthrough, and it was time to use this information in a back-to-the-drawing board, which was upset by the conventional way of building.
 Mike wasn’t finished finding new ways to innovate.
 He realized that far more solar energy strikes a house than can be absorbed by just the exterior wood walls in the sun.
-If he could get more energy in contact with the right amount and type of wood, a self-heating house was mathematically and theoretically possible.
-In addition, Sykes began calculating ways to tap into the steady cool temperature of the earth to make the home more comfortable in summer months.
+A self-heating house was mathematically and theoretically possible if he could get more energy in contact with the right amount and type of wood.
+In addition, Sykes began calculating ways to tap into the steady cool temperature of the earth to make the home more comfortable in the summer months.

 ENERTIA: